iutools/iutools/doc/for-devs/test-plan.md

   - QUERY_WORD: 'maligaliuqvinganit'
   - QUERY_LANGUAGE: Inuktitut
   - PREFERRED_SCRIPT: Roman
-- and make sure the Standardized Spelling section shows: maligaliurvinganit/ᒪᓕᒐᓕᐅᕐᕕᖓᓂᑦ
+- and make sure that:
+  - the Standardized Spelling section shows: maligaliurvinganit/ᒪᓕᒐᓕᐅᕐᕕᖓᓂᑦ
+  - BUT: As of 2023-12-20, this does not work.
+  - it shows a decomposition, but it's for the correct spelling
+  - it shows some related words, but they are for the correct spelling

 Mis-spelled IU word whose mis-spelled form does NOT appear in Hansard
 - Do the steps described in the 'basic scenario' with English word 'education',